kilofox/kohana/modules/userguide/guide/userguide/adding.md

 You can have items that are not linked pages (a category that doesn't have a corresponding page).

-Guide pages can be named or arranged any way you want within that folder (with the exception of `index.md` and `menu.md` which must appear directly below the `guide/` folder).
+Guide pages can be named or arranged in any way you want within that folder, except for `index.md` and `menu.md`, which must appear directly under the `guide/` folder.

 ## Formatting page titles and links